-Wisconsin Virtual Learning, under the direction and policies of the Northern Ozaukee School District supports junior and senior students' participation in the Youth Options Program.
-Wisconsin Virtual Learning will adhere to the Youth Options Program guidelines below:
+Early College Credit Program - Wisconsin Virtual Learning, under the direction and policies of the Northern Ozaukee School District supports junior and senior students' participation in the Early College Credit Program (ECCP).
+Wisconsin Virtual Learning will adhere to the Early College Credit Program guidelines below:

-The Northern Ozaukee School District will implement the following as allowed in Wisconsin State Statutes 118.55(7t) (a), 118.55(7t) (c), and 118.55 (7r) (a) 5.
+The Northern Ozaukee School District will implement the following as allowed in Wisconsin State Statutes 118.55(3) (a), 118.55(7t) (a), and 118.55 (7t) (c)..

-1. A pupil who intends to enroll in an institution of higher learning through the Youth Options Program shall notify the Board of Education or Board designee of his/her intention to enroll no later than March 1 if the pupil intends to enroll in the fall semester, and no later than October 1 if the pupil intends to enroll in the spring semester.
-The notice shall include the titles of the courses in which the pupil intends to enroll and the number of credits of each course, and shall specify whether the pupil will be taking the course for high school or post-secondary credit.
-An application form is available at: youthoptions.dpi.wi.gov.
+A public school pupil who intends to enroll in an institution of higher education under this section shall notify the school board of the school district in which he or she is enrolled of that intention no later than March 1 if the pupil intends to enroll in the fall semester, and no later than October 1 if the pupil intends to enroll in the spring semester.
+The notice shall include the titles of the courses in which the pupil intends to enroll and the number of credits of each course, and shall specify whether the pupil will be taking the courses for high school or postsecondary credit.